Skip to contents

 The returned data frame contains:

-• start_time/end_time: Syllable boundaries (seconds)
+• start_time/end_time: Syllable boundaries in seconds

 • duration: Syllable length

-• silence_gap: Gap before the next syllable (useful for syntax analysis)
+• silence_gap: Gap before the next syllable

 • selec: Selection number for tracking